Names of Owners (and crew): Peter Hoefnagels (owner) and Inge van Berkel (partner and most regular crew-member).

 Your Home Port: Rotterdam/Burdaard

 2020-present: Peter’s second circumnavigation with Inge joining for longer periods.
-Peter also did several passages with crew.
+Peter also made several passages with crew.

-What type of cruising are you doing currently: Currently doing a Refit in Whangarei, New Zealand.
+What type of cruising are you doing currently: A Refit in Whangarei, New Zealand.

 What were the key reasons you selected your current boat?
 Independency, off grid, sustainability.
-Still a bit the feeling of an open boat.
+Still has the feeling of an open boat.
 Great comfort inside (beam, windows).
-Own design of the rig, so many things that are easier for cruising.
-Like an open deck, without ‘toe breakers’.
+Own design of the rig, so has many things that are easier for cruising – like an open deck, without ‘toe breakers’.

 What other boats have you owned?

-Most useful equipment fitted and reasons for this choice: The centerboard, so we get everywhere.
+Most useful equipment fitted and reasons for this choice: The centre board, so we get everywhere.
 The mizzen, so we can also sail in very light weather.
 The long 4 meter spinnaker pole, made of carbon of only 3.5 kilos, so even Inge can handle it.

 List the countries you have cruised: